PopulateTools/gobierto/docs/charts/charts.md

     - xTickFormat: how to format the X-axis ticks.
 Function (default: d => d)
     - yTickFormat: how to format the Y-axis ticks.
 Function (default: d => d)
     - tooltipContainer: where is placed the tooltip.
 String selector, e.g. "#some", ".some" (default: body)
+    - tooltipContent: what to render inside the tooltip.
+String or Object
+        - If it's an object, it means it going to be evaluated.
+So the expression is: `{ eval: "STRING_TO_BE_EVALUATED" }`
 - **usage**:
 ```HTML
 <!-- The chart size is determined by its parent container-->